jordanmckinney/blog/src/documents/books/rationaloptimist.md

 <p id="title">The Rational Optimist - Matt Ridley</p>

 Ridley makes the case that trade is the ultimate source of human prosperity, and that exchange is what caused our culture to go from mostly static to cumulative.
-Markets are perhaps the driver of human progress.
+Markets are perhaps the greatest driver of human progress.